OpenGATE/Gate/docs/defining_a_geometry.rst

 as shown in Figure 3.16.

 .. figure:: opetblock.jpg
-   :alt: Center|Figure 3.16: A block approximating a true circular geometry
+   :alt: Figure 24: opetblock
-   :name: opet_block_fig
+   :name: opetblock

    A block approximating a true circular geometry